PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Monitoring.md

 			- Retention is 400 days
 			- Always Enabled
 		- Access Transparency
-			- How and Why customer data is accessed once it has been stored in Google Cloud
+			- How and Why customer data is accessed once it has been Stored in Google Cloud
 	- Agent Logs
 	- Network Logs
 		- VPC flow